Board of Governors

 Molly Daniels is a deft strategist, consensus builder, and inspirational leader with nearly three decades of experience training, organizing, and mobilizing grassroots.

-Molly’s leadership in the field includes serving as Chief Advocacy Officer of the American Cancer Society Cancer Action Network (ACS CAN), the nonprofit and nonpartisan advocacy affiliate of the American Cancer Society.
+Her leadership in the field includes serving as Chief Advocacy Officer of the American Cancer Society Cancer Action Network (ACS CAN), the nonprofit and nonpartisan advocacy affiliate of the American Cancer Society.
 While there, she led the launch, expansion, and transformation of its grassroots network into a nationwide movement of nearly one million advocates and over 500 highly trained and motivated volunteer leaders representing every Congressional district.

-Prior to the Society and ACS CAN, Molly spent twelve years at AARP as the head of their national grassroots program.
+Prior to the Society and ACS CAN, Daniels spent twelve years at AARP as the head of their national grassroots program.
 Earlier, she ran the volunteer advocacy program for the Older Women’s League, as well as legislative campaigns for the Long Term Care Campaign.

 Erin Davis, L'13 (2027)